bioimage-mining-group/napari-utrack-loader/claudio-readme.md

 This code in this repositories requires the installation of several libraries (a.k.a. dependencies).
 Here are the installation on how to install it on Windows, Mac OS or Linux.

-### Installing the present git repository on your machine
+### Downloading the present git repository on your machine

 *If you do not have git installed on your machine*.
 Install git using this basic tutorial: https://github.com/git-guides/install-git .
 Then open the git command prompt (or any command prompt), execute the following command in a software of your choice: